Cherkasy Oblast: Geography

 The oblast extends for 245 km from south-west to north-east, and for 150 km from north to south.
 The northernmost point of the oblast is located is near the village of Kononivka in Zolotonosha Raion (district), the southernmost point near the village of Kolodyste in Zvenyhorodka Raion, the westernmost point near the village of Korytnya in Uman Raion, and the easternmost point near the village of Stetsivka in Cherkasy Raion.
 The geometric centre of the oblast is located near the village Zhuravky of Horodyshche Raion.
 The oblast borders Kyiv Oblast to the north, Kirovohrad Oblast to the south, Poltava Oblast to the east, and Vinnytsia Oblast to the west.

 History

-Cherkasy Oblast was created as part of the Ukrainian Soviet Socialist Republic on 7 January 1954.
+Cherkasy Oblast was created as part of the Ukrainian Soviet Socialist Republic on 7 January 1954 by the ukase of the Presidium of the Supreme Soviet.
+On 26 April 1954 the ukase was approved by the Supreme Soviet of the Soviet Union.

 The oblast's territory was the major cities of Cherkasy, Smila and Uman, their corresponding raions (districts), as well as 30 former raions of the Vinnytsia, Kyiv, Kirovohrad and Poltava Oblasts.

 Archaeological discoveries have shown that people have inhabited the valley of the Dnieper River since time immemorial.
 The oldest objects excavated on the territory of the region date back to the Stone Age – the Palaeolithic period.